 Antibiotic usage data

 Many antibiotics are authorised for use in multiple species, so it is not possible to determine how much is used per species from sales data alone.
-The VMD is working in partnership with key livestock sectors to develop, facilitate and coordinate antibiotic usage collection systems.
+The VMD is working in partnership with key food-producing animal sectors to develop, facilitate and coordinate antibiotic usage collection systems.

 Antibiotic usage refers to the amount of antibiotics purchased, prescribed and/or administered.
-Producers, feed companies and veterinary practice sales records provided the data presented in the VARSS report.
+Producers, feed companies and veterinary practice sales records provided the data presented in the UK-VARSS report.

 Monitoring of antibiotic resistance

 The VMD collates data from government laboratories on antibiotic resistance in bacteria found in samples from animals.
 This is managed through two programmes: EU Harmonised Monitoring, which is carried out as a legal requirement, and a clinical surveillance programme, which relies on voluntary submission of samples by farmers and veterinary surgeons.